daniilidis-group/penncosyvio/README.md

 	cd website
 	hugo server -D

-Then point your browser to localhost:1313/penncosyvio
+To test, point your browser to localhost:1313/penncosyvio

+If you are happy with the results, first commit the source code to the "website" branch:

+	git commit -a
+	git push

+Then commit/push the compiled web pages to the project page:

+	cd public
+	git commit -a
+	git push